 French Onion Soup

-This winter in Calgary has been exceptionally cold.
+Winter in Calgary can be exceptionally cold.
 French onion soup is one of my favourites to warm up with.
 This recipe has loads of caramelized onions scented with sherry wine, garlic, and herbs.
-I top it with gluten free croutons, heaps of gruyere and parmesan cheese, then melt it to gooey perfection.
+I top it with gluten-free croutons, heaps of gruyere and parmesan cheese, then melt it to gooey perfection.

 Cook time: 2 hours